In the 60+ Pros and Cons of Instagram, we’ll run you through the best and worst features of the platform for marketing and advertising.

 Pro: Brands and marketers believe influencer marketing is an effective form of marketing

 A large proportion of brands who try influencer marketing seem to be happy with the results,.

 90% of respondents in one survey stated that they believe it is an effective form of marketing.
 Such an overwhelming percentage clearly gives credence to the high ROI of influencer marketing that we mentioned earlier.

-Influencer marketing is clearly one of the big pros when examining the pros and cons of Instagram.
+Influencer marketing is clearly one of the big advantages when examining the advantages and disadvantages of Instagram.

 Con: Influencers on Instagram might not be all they seem

 You may well find an influencer that has thousands of followers on Instagram, only for those followers to turn out to be…less than real.